Brita Faucet Filter’s Milky Water Mystery-Solved

 When the Brita Faucet Filter is put on its by-pass, H2O runs through 2 aerators in the system that saturate the water with dissolved oxygen; the Colder the H2O, the more oxygen it holds.
 With added colder seasonal temperatures, the water creates white cloudiness that is oxygen trapped in the solution.

 Because of what I knew about other water filtering systems, most filters are filled with different types of media that, after manufacturing, need to be flushed or rinsed and primed; my first instinct was that I didn’t do this before I assembled the faucet filter.
-But soon after, it was easy to reach a conclusion on the mystery.
+But soon after, it was easy to conclude the mystery.
 Here is what I found out.

 How Effective Are Brita Filters